webapicookbook/hyper/README.md

  - [x] : support for ..
 FILE|LOAD _{filename}_ loads config file (defaults to "hyper.cfg")
  - [x] : support for ..
 SAVE|WRITE _{filename}_ loads config file (defaults to "hyper.cfg")
  - [x] : support for ..
 SET _{n:v,...}_ shared config file write
+ - [x] : support for ..
+CLEAR removes all settings
+ - [x] : support for ..
+RESET resets to default settings
+ - [x] : support for ..
+REMOVE _string_ removes the named item
  - [x] : support for **STACK** _{command}_ _{arg}_ JSON object LIFO stack
  - [x] : support for ..
 CLEAR|FLUSH clears all the items from the stack
  - [x] : support for ..
 PEEK displays the JSON object at the stop of the stack